baloise/design-system-examples/angular/README.md

-# Angular
+# TestDsAngular17

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.0.

-This branch contains angular version 13 and the latest Baloise design system with example how some components can be used.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.

 ## Code scaffolding